TZstatsADS/fall2019-proj2--sec2-grp6/README.md

 - data visualization
 - systems development/design life cycle
 - shiny app/shiny server

-*The above general statement about project 2 can be removed once you are finished with your project.
-It is optional.

 ## Project Title FiCoH (Find Cozy Home) NYC
 Term: Fall 2019